 For more information about visiting an inmate in Santa Clara County, you can consult the site or call the jail.

-If you hire the Law Offices of James Dunn, our attorneys can visit your friend or relative outside of regular visiting hours.
+If you hire a San Jose criminal defense attorney, the attorneys can visit your friend or relative outside of regular visiting hours.

 A Relative was Arrested in San Jose.
 How Can I visit a Jail?

 To visit a jail, you should consult their web page and personally go during visiting hours.
 Expect that you may need to wait for meals and lock downs for shift changes.
 Lawyers are not subject to visiting hours the way others are.
 For the most part, we can visit our clients and even prospective clients as needed.
 However sometimes we are told to wait as well.